kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lesson2_Writing_Correlated_Subqueries.md

        AND e.IsActive = 1) AS AvgTeamSalary,
     mgr.BaseSalary AS ManagerSalary
 FROM Employees e mgr
-INNER JOIN Departments d ON mgr.d.DepartmentID = d.DepartmentID
+INNER JOIN Departments d ON d.DepartmentID = d.DepartmentID
 WHERE EXISTS (
     SELECT 1
     FROM Employees e